kildem/pwa-workshop-docs/practice-step2.md

 registerRoute(navigationRoute);
 ```

-In this code, by using `denylist` here we want to illustrate the way to exclude a particular url pattern from SPA navigation - it might be useful in some scenarios.
+In this code, by using `denylist` we just illustrate the way to exclude a particular url pattern from SPA navigation - it might be useful in some scenarios.

 2) Rebuild service worker